BIMI Setup Guide

 BIMI (Brand Indicators for Message Identification) allows your brand logo to appear next to your emails in recipients' inboxes.
 Instead of a generic avatar or initials, recipients see your official logo—building trust and brand recognition.

-Major email providers supporting BIMI: • Gmail - Requires VMC certificate • Yahoo Mail - Works without VMC • Apple Mail (iOS 16+/macOS Ventura+) - Works without VMC • Fastmail - Works without VMC
+Major email providers supporting BIMI: • Gmail - Requires a VMC or CMC mark certificate; VMC enables the blue verified checkmark • Yahoo Mail - Can work without a mark certificate • Apple Mail (iOS 16+/macOS Ventura+) - Can work without a mark certificate • Fastmail - Can work without a mark certificate

 Prerequisites: Strong DMARC Required